Skip to content

 • The referral includes a parent / carer questionnaire (Part 2) that you will complete.

-• The referral includes a school questionnaire (Part 3) that your school or education provider will complete (if you have one).
+• The referral includes a school questionnaire (Part 3) that your school or education provider will complete.
+If your child has not attended a school or education setting in the past 6 months, the referral can be submitted without this form.

 Download the referral forms to request assessment